Interactive Storytelling for Transformation

 All of the sessions will be recorded and made available to attendees to download and keep.

-There are only 12 places available on this course to preserve the personal and interactive nature of these courses.
+There are only 15 places available on this course to preserve its personal and interactive nature.